Your browser is no longer supported

 • Initiating a Project

-• Determine the reason for requesting system access service (e.g., load growth, new generation, etc.) and the capacity to be served by the proposed project.
+• Determine the reason for requesting system access service (e.g., load growth, new generation, etc.) and the capacity to be served by the proposed project, and if the Cluster Assessment Process applies.

 • Review the Transmission Capability Map to assist in making an informed decision related to generation capacity and location siting of the proposed project, where applicable.